THartmanOfTheRedwoods/WorkflowTest/README.md

 "Anti-social behavior is a trait of intelligence in a world full of conformists."
 Nikola Tesla

-"Be the change you want in the world" - Anonymous
+"Don't Be the change you don't want in the world" - Anonymous

+“When life seems hard, the courageous do not lie down and accept defeat; instead, they are all the more determined to struggle for a better future." - Queen Elizabeth